 - Trade secrets = This protects any proprietary information of a company, including inventions, designs, formulas, client information, operational systems, and any other confidential information.

 What happens if someone infringes on my IP rights?

 Once you have an IP protection in place, other parties need authority to use your intellectual property.
 If another individual or business uses your IP without permission, you can seek legal remedies, including a court order for them to cease the use of your IP and, in many situations, seek monetary damages.

 Should I license my intellectual property?

 Whether issuing a license to use your IP is a good idea will depend on the situation.
 Licensing can be lucrative for many IP owners, though you want to ensure you have a strong licensing agreement that protects your rights and interests.

 Daniel Law Offices, P.A. assists clients with obtaining IP protections and enforcing copyrights, trademarks, patents, and trade secrets.
-If you have questions about your intellectual property, call 866.377.2836 or contact us online to speak with a Tampa and Orlando intellectual property attorney today.
+If you have questions about your intellectual property, call 866.377.2836 or contact us online to speak with an Orlando intellectual property attorney today.